vishnuptr1/vishnu-s-portfolio/README.md

 Cleaned_tweets: text of the tweet after removing 'RT', hashtags, hyperlinks, mentions, emojis, leading and trailing whitespaces.

- 	**This dataset it's perfect for:	**
+ 	**This dataset it's perfect for:**

-Perform a sentiment analysis based on the text of the tweets.
+-Perform a sentiment analysis based on the text of the tweets.

-Analyze how often Elon Musk posts throughout the year.
+-Analyze how often Elon Musk posts throughout the year.

-Find out how he feels about certain topics through his tweet
+-Find out how he feels about certain topics through his tweet

 # [Project 3: Yahoo Finance Web Scrapping](https://github.com/RonitMalik/BlackFriday_pythonScrapper)